 Handles can often be afterthoughts.
-They are put on at the end of the building process and, at that point, I think many potters are ready to move on to the next stage.
+They are put on at the end of the building process and, at that point, I think many potters are ready to move on to the next pot.
 But they are important elements, both functionally and aesthetically, so they should really get the attention they deserve.

 Handles seem to be a bump in the road for aspiring potters, and I’m always pleased to find a different handle making technique that’s simple and direct.
 Paul Donnelly’s finished handles are both elegant and well-balanced.
 His process is whittled-down to simple and direct actions and isn’t water-intensive or messy.

 Paul starts by rolling a coil that’s skinny in the middle and thick on both ends.
 Since most beginners unintentionally roll them that way, they’re already familiar with the first step.
 He then slams the coil down on the table to flatten one side and pulls a damp sponge along it to smooth it out and align the particles (figure 1).